EBS restores

 When you restore an EBS volume, you can choose to perform a basic or advanced restore.

 • Perform a basic restore to restore the EBS volume with its original configurations back to the AWS account.
-The EBS volume is restored to the same account, overwriting the original source volume to roll it back to an earlier point in time.
+The EBS volume is restored to the same account, creating a new EBS volume with the restored data.
+Currently, Clumio does not support in-place restore of EBS volumes.

 • Perform an advanced restore to modify the EBS volume settings before restoring the volume, or restore the instance to a different location.
 Advanced restore configuration settings include the AWS account details, storage details, network settings, volume type, IOPS per volume, and AWS tags.
 The fields in the Advanced Restore window are ones that you can modify.